 How are the applicants selected?

 Yes.
-Habitat checks the credit of applicants and does background checks on all adult household members.
+Habitat does background checks on all household members over the age of 15.
 A criminal history does not automatically disqualify an applicant; any issues that come up in a background check will be dealt with on an individual basis.
-Habitat will verify employment, check credit and make an assessment as to whether Habitat is an appropriate program for the applicant(s).
-Habitat does not have a minimum credit score requirement, but credit history and debt will be assessed; applicants cannot have filed bankruptcy in the last three years.

 If pre-approved, how long will it take before I purchase my Habitat house?